theRealDadsdy/Desmos-Userscript/Desmos Programming Language/README.md

 Command is translated into ascii characters and interpreted as a LaTeX math expression. (it is recomended, however to use ( instead of \left(, and same for ), [, ], {, and }.)
 Any unmatched parenthisis or brackets will have their opposites added to the other side of the expression.
 Currently the same is not true for braces.
 ## More info about the intepreter
 Parenthesis and brackets automatically get the \left or \right added.
 When the end of the program is reached, there is an implicit go command.
+Also, the begining is the default to value.